-2. RIT-D Process
+2.0 RIT-D Process

-- This DPAR has been prepared by Endeavour Energy in accordance with the requirements of clause 5.17.4 - of the NER.
-This DPAR represents the second step in the RIT-D process to determine the most efficient means of providing supply and customer connection capability to the South Creek West residential growth area and follows the earlier publication of an options screening notice.
+This Final Project Assessment Report has been prepared by Endeavour Energy in accordance with the requirements of clause 5.17.4 of the NER and represents the second step in the RIT-D process to determine the most efficient means of providing supply and customer connection capability to the South Creek West Residential Growth Area.
 The RIT-D process is summarised in Figure 1 below.